Russian craft delivers supplies to space station

+Feb 9 Highlights of the day for U.S. President Donald Trump's administration on Thursday:

-MOSCOW An unmanned Russian spacecraft delivered supplies to astronauts in orbit Wednesday after the crash of the previous cargo flight left the three-man crew on the International Space Station with dwindling rations.
+MOSCOW Nov 2 An unmanned Russian spacecraft delivered supplies to astronauts in orbit on Wednesday after the crash of the previous cargo flight left the three-man crew on the International Space Station with dwindling rations.

 But the latest mission's three-day automated flight and docking clears the way for a resumption of manned space launches.
 It may also soothe concerns about depending solely on Russia for flights to the orbital laboratory.

-"The entire journey was automated and flawless," NASA TV said just after Progress docked at 1141 GMT, taking 2.8 tons of food, fuel, oxygen and other supplies to the station, a $100-billion project funded by 16 nations which orbits about 240 miles above Earth.
+"The entire journey was automated and flawless," NASA TV said just after Progress docked at 1141 GMT, taking 2.8 tonnes of food, fuel, oxygen and other supplies to the station, a $100-billion project funded by 16 nations which orbits about 240 miles (385 km) above Earth.

 "We have been under some uncertainty," U.S. station commander Mike Fossum told NASA TV.
 "This is a huge step that helps clear the Soyuz rocket of any underlying problems."